-- (47b) The Commission should monitor the functioning of decisions on the level of protection in a third country or a territory or a specified sector within a third country, or an international organisation.
-In its adequacy decisions, the Commission should provide for a periodic review mechanism of their functioning.
-This periodic review should be made in consultation with the third country or international organisation in question and take into account all relevant developments in the third country or international organisation. - (48) The Commission should equally be able to recognise that a third country, or a territory or a specified sector within a third country, or an international organisation, no longer ensures an adequate level of data protection.
-Consequently, the transfer of personal data to that third country or international organisation should be prohibited unless the requirements of Articles 35 or 36 are fulfilled.
+- (48) The Commission should equally be able to recognise that a third country, or a territory or a specified sector within a third country, or an international organisation, no longer ensures an adequate level of data protection.
+Consequently the transfer of personal data to that third country or international organisation should be prohibited unless the requirements of Articles 35-36 are fulfilled.
 Provision should be made for procedures for consultations between the Commission and such third countries or international organisations.
-The Commission should, in a timely manner, inform the third country or international organisation of the reasons and enter into consultations with it in order to remedy the situation.

-(49) Transfers not based on such an adequacy decision should only be allowed where appropriate safeguards have been adduced in a legally binding instrument, which ensure the protection of personal data, or where the controller has assessed all the circumstances surrounding the data transfer and, based on this assessment, considers that appropriate safeguards with respect to the protection of personal data exist.
-Such legally binding instruments could, for example, be legally binding bilateral agreements which have been concluded by the Member States and implemented in their legal order and may be enforced by their data subjects, ensuring compliance with data protection requirements and the rights of the data subjects, including the right to obtain effective administrative or judicial redress.
+The Commission should, in a timely manner, inform the third country or international organisation of the reasons and enter into consultations with it in order to remedy the situation. - (49) Transfers not based on such an adequacy decision should only be allowed where appropriate safeguards have been adduced in a legally binding (...) instrument, which ensure the protection of the personal data or where the controller (...) has assessed all the circumstances surrounding the data transfer (...) and, based on this assessment, considers that appropriate safeguards with respect to the protection of personal data exist.
+Such legally binding instruments could for example be legally binding bilateral agreements which have been concluded by the Member States and implemented in their legal order and may be enforced by their data subjects, ensuring (...) compliance with data protection requirements and the rights of the data subjects, including the right to obtain effective administrative or judicial redress.
 The controller may take into account cooperation agreements concluded between Europol or Eurojust and third countries which allow for the exchange of personal data when carrying out the assessment of all the circumstances surrounding the data transfer.
 The controller may also take into account that the transfer of personal data will be subject to confidentiality obligations and the principle of specificity, ensuring that the data will not be processed for other purposes than for the purposes of the transfer.
-In addition the controller should take into account that the personal data will not be used to request, hand down or execute a death penalty or any form of cruel and inhuman-treatment.
+In addition the controller should take into account that the personal data will not be used to request, hand down or execute the death penalty or any form of cruel and inhumane treatment.
 While these conditions could be considered as appropriate safeguards allowing the transfer of data, the controller may require additional safeguards.